 Perrigo Nutritionals sponsored this post but all opinions are my own.

-• Non-GMO products do not always prohibit the use of toxic pesticides, synthetic fertilizers, antibiotics, growth hormones, artificial flavors, colors and preservatives.
-Only USDA Certified Organic products can make this guarantee.
+Perrigo Nutritionals also discovered 75% of moms incorrectly assumed that non-GMO products always prohibit the use of toxic pesticides, synthetic fertilizers, antibiotics, growth hormones, artificial flavors, colors and preservatives, when in fact, only USDA-Certified organic products can make this guarantee.

 I found this study so interesting because I related to many of the facts.
 I’ve learned that a huge part of being a parent is being open to evolution– evolution of thought, habit, and sensibility.
 What works for one child doesn’t necessarily work for other children.
 As parents, we grow and learn.
 Some ways I parented Elias continued to make sense for Adeline and Ezra.
 Other knowledge—such as my understanding of organics—shifted, and with that learning came new, more informed choices.
 (For more thoughts on organic formula, read this post.)

 If I could go back and tell my 25-year-old new-mom-self anything, I would say you are going to be blown away by this motherhood thing.
 It is going to be harder than you imagine, but a million times better.
 Everyone is right about that whole “the days are long, but the years are shot” saying, so take a lot of pictures and try to savor something ordinary every day.
 In 10 years, you are going to miss mixing formula bottles, diapering little bottoms and footie pajamas.

 What would you tell your new mom self?